VuongThanhAn/Const-Dropdown-Attribute/README.md

 ---

 ## 📦 Installation
-1. Copy the folder `Plugins/ConstantDropdown/` into your Unity project.
+1. Copy the url: https://github.com/VuongThanhAn/Const-Dropdown-Attribute.git paste in the Package Manager url
-   (or put into any `Editor` folder you prefer)
 2. Done.
 The attribute is now ready to use.

 ---